Explosive Diarrhea After Eating: 9 Causes Explained.

 Lactose intolerance is caused by:

-- Secondary lactose intolerance: due to damage of intestinal mucosa mostly after severe infections such as acute gastroenteritis, giardiasis, Ascaris, and others.
+• Secondary lactose intolerance: due to intestinal mucosa damage, mostly after severe infections such as acute gastroenteritis, giardiasis, Ascaris, and others.

 The symptoms are mainly diarrhea after eating dairy products such as milk, yogurt, ice cream, and other dairy products.